SusovanGithub/OpenCV-Projects/Face&Eye_Detection/README.md

 **Language** : Python

-**External Module** : OpenCV
+**External Module** : [OpenCV][opencv-link]

 |_face_detection.py_|_eye_detection.py_|
 |---|---|
 |![Face Detection][fdGif]|![Eye Detection][edGif]|

-This Project helps to detect some object from a frame or images.
-Here we are detecting the faces and eyes. we are using _OpenCV's_ built in class [_CascadeClassifier_](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) where we loading a pretrained _.xml_ **Haar** classifier file which is provided by the _OpenCV_ itself. _OpenCV_ provides many other pretrained classifiers as -
+This Project helps to detect the faces and eyes from frame.
+We are using _OpenCV's_ built in class [_CascadeClassifier_](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) where we loading a pretrained _.xml_ **Haar** classifier file which is provided by the _OpenCV_ itself. _OpenCV_ provides many other pretrained Haar classifiers as -
 * haarcascade_frontalface_default.xml
 * haarcascade_smile.xml
 * haarcascade_eye.xml
 * haarcascade_upperbody.xml
-etc, to check all search the location using 'cv2.haarcascades'.
+etc, to check all search the location using 'cv2.haarcascades' into the python shell.

 ## How to Download